• About Connective

 Are you ready for the worst part?
 The consequences you face from data loss by failing to back up your content and website are 100% preventable.
 Luckily, you can reduce your risk drastically by using website maintenance services.

-4. Install a Security Scanner
+4. Install a security scanner

 Another element of comprehensive website maintenance services is security.
 For WordPress sites, we use the security scanner Wordfence.
 With over four million activations, Wordfence is an excellent security scanner for WordPress and includes a malware scanner and endpoint firewall.